Symmetries and Critical Dimensions of Tensionless Branes: Quantum anomaly of g(p)lambda

-In this section, we calculate the quantum anomaly of the algebra $\mathfrak{g}^{(p)}_{\lambda}$ for the matter fields $\bo{X}$ and the $b c$ ghost fields for general $p$ and $\lambda$ with respect to a set of vacua $|\{h\}\>=|h_0,h_1,h_2,h_3\>, h_i\in \mathbf{Z}$.
+In this section, we calculate the quantum anomaly of the algebra $\mathfrak{g}^{(p)}_{\lambda}$ for the matter fields $\bo{X}$ and the $b c$ ghost fields for general $p$ and $\lambda$ with respect to a set of vacua $|\{h\}\>=|h_0,h_1,h_2\>, \{h\}\subset \mathbf{Z}$.
 The vacuum $|\{h\}\>$ is defined by

 It is natural to choose $h_0=0$ since $\bo{B}_{\{0\}}$ is the momentum operator and $\bo{A}_{\{0\}}$ is the position operator.
-But we have no reason to set $h_1, h_2, h_3$ in advance.
-Any two different vacua with the same $h_0$ but different $h_1,h_2,h_3$ can be related to each other.
+But we have no reason to set $h_1, h_2$ in advance.
+Any two different vacua with the same $h_0$ but different $h_1,h_2$ can be related to each other.
 For example, the vacuum $|\{h'\}\>$ with $h'_1=0$ is related to the vacuum $|\{h\}\>$ with $h_1=1$ by

 This relation is realized by the nilpotency of the fermionic-mode operators, i.e. $b_{0,\{m\}}^2=\{b_{0,\{m\}},b_{0,\{m\}}\}/2=0$.
-In string theory ($p=1$), the expression above is composed of a finite number of mode operators acting on the vacuum, and it is absolutely valid.
-They belong to the same module as a highest weight representation.
-But when $p>1$, the expression above involves an infinite product of mode operators, and its convergence is not guaranteed.
-Thus, from them, we may build different modules as highest weight representations of $\mathfrak{g}^{(p)}_{\lambda}$.
+In string theory ($p=1$), the right-hand side of \eqref{eq:translation} is composed of a finite number of mode operators acting on the vacuum.
+Thus, they, $|\{h'\}\}\>$ and $|\{h\}\>$, belong to the same module of a highest weight representation.
+But when $p>1$, the expression above involves an infinite product of mode operators, and its convergence is not guaranteed, implying that they may belong to different modules of the highest weight representations of $\mathfrak{g}^{(p)}_{\lambda}$.

 The quantum anomaly arises from the normal ordering associated with these vacua.
-Thus, it must be of the form
+For $p=1$, the $g^{(1)}_\lambda$ algebra